OmegaZero/certification-guides/AWS/solution-architect-associate.md

 * If a resource is deleted, investigate CloudTrail first!
 * Logs Management Events by default, Data Events (S3 object activity, Lambda function) are not logged by default
 * Insights:
-  * Detects unusual activity such as hitting servcie limits, inaccurate resource provisioning, bursts of IAM actions, etc.)
+  * Detects unusual activity such as hitting service limits, inaccurate resource provisioning, bursts of IAM actions, etc.)
   * CloudTrail Insights analyzes normal events to create a baseline
-  * and then continously analyzes write events to detect unusual patterns
+  * and then continuously analyzes write events to detect unusual patterns
 * You can have CloudTrail send events to EventBridge which can then send notifications

 # AWS Config